mantono/food/README.md

     -S, --seed <seed>
             Set the seed value which will be used to seed the random generator.
 Setting a different seed value will change which recipes are selected.
 The seed value is automatically updated on weekly basis.
+    -z, --serving-size <serving_size>
+            Set a custom serving size for each recipe

     -v, --verbosity <verbosity>
             Set the verbosity level, from 0 (least amount of output) to 5 (most verbose).
 Note that logging level configured via RUST_LOG overrides this setting. [default: 1]